-8. Social and Behavioral Sciences (3 SCH's)

-Courses focus on the application of empirical and scientific methods that contribute to the understanding of what makes us human.
+8. Social and Behavioral Sciences (3 SCH's) Courses focus on the application of empirical and scientific methods that contribute to the understanding of what makes us human.
 Courses involve the exploration of behavior and interactions among individuals, groups, institutions, and events, examining their impact on the individual, society, and culture.

-ECON 2301 PSYC 2301 SOCI 1301

-9. Component Area Option (6 SCH's)

-BUSI 2304 EDUC 1300 PSYC 1300 SPCH 1315 SPCH 1318
+ECON 2301 PSYC 2301 SOCI 1301 9.
+Component Area Option (6 SCH's) BUSI 2304 EDUC 1300 PSYC 1300 from approved Core Curriculum